• Home

 And there will be entertainment that is unique to Up Helly Aa.
 Let’s explain more…

-The Squads
+The squads

 Remember there is only one Jarl’s Squad.
 Led by the Guizer Jarl it usually comprises around 50 members in Viking finery.
-All the other squads, about 45 of them with an average of around 20 members, will be dressed in all manner of fancy-dress costumes (or suits, as we like to call them).
+All the other squads, about 45 of them with an average of around 20 members, will be dressed in fancy-dress costumes (or suits, as we like to call them).

 As well as looking fabulous, each squad prepares an act.
 This might be a dance to the biggest tunes of the year, a performance based on popular culture or a skit on local current affairs.
 One thing is certain, there will be variety!
 And this show is taken on the road.
+Every squad must attend every hall, in a specific order, and perform its act for the guests at the respective venues.

 Once at the halls, the squads enter a waiting room before being called onto the dancefloor to perform their act.
-They stay in the hall afterwards and mingle and dance with the guests, before moving on to the next hall.
+They stay in the hall afterwards and mingle and dance with the guests before moving on to the next hall.
 Spare a thought for the young “fiddle box carriers” who have the task of rounding up squad members and cajoling them along to the next hall.

 The squads’ night is not over until they have performed at each of the 11 halls – which is usually at breakfast time on Wednesday morning.
 Up Helly Aa requires lots of stamina.